You are using an outdated browser. Please upgrade your browser to improve your experience.

 Why are over 50s friendships important?

-Social participation for older adults is one of the most important aspects of healthy ageing and has been directly linked to mental health and wellbeing.
+Socialising for older adults is one of the most important aspects of healthy ageing.
+It's been directly linked to mental health and wellbeing.

-According to a study(link.springer.com opens in a new tab), half of individuals over 60 are at risk of social isolation, with a third experiencing loneliness later in life.
-Unfortunately, this has been linked to cases of depression and dementia(evidence.nihr.ac.uk opens in a new tab).
+According to Age UK(www.ageuk.org.uk opens in a new tab), 1.4 million older people in the UK are often lonely.
+Unfortunately, this has been linked to cases of depression and dementia(evidence.nihr.ac.uk article opens in a new tab).

-While those figures sound daunting, feelings of loneliness and social isolation are reversible.
-There are plenty of things you can do to build a thriving social network, many of which we have listed below.
+Thankfully, feelings of loneliness and social isolation are reversible.
+There are plenty of things you can do to build a thriving social network.
+We've listed many of these below.

 How to meet new friends over 50

-There’s no rulebook to follow when building friendships over 50 – however, we do have some general tips that may help if you’re feeling a little anxious.
+There’s no rulebook to follow when building friendships over 50.
+However, we do have some general tips that may help if you’re feeling anxious.
 Remember that everyone is just a person like you, and there's no reason to be nervous.

 1. Talk to people you don't know

-One way to make new friends is to simply be open and friendly when you're out and about, and challenge yourself to talk to people you don’t know.
+One way to make new friends is to simply be open and friendly when you're out and about.
+Challenge yourself to talk to people you don’t know.
 Smile at people, strike up conversations, and be yourself.
 The more approachable you are, the more likely people will want to stop and talk to you.

 And don’t forget to make eye contact.
-Studies have shown that direct eye contact can help strangers feel closer(tandfonline.com opens in a new tab) and more similar to each other, which in turn can help facilitate the start of a blossoming friendship.
+Studies have shown that direct eye contact can help strangers feel closer(tandfonline.com opens in a new tab) and more similar to each other.
+This can help to start a blossoming friendship.

 2. Ask your family and friends to introduce you to their friends

-An excellent way to expand your social network and make new friends over 50 is by asking your existing friends and family to introduce you to their friends.
+Another way to expand your social network and make new friends over 50?
+Ask your existing friends and family to introduce you to their friends.

-Making friends this way can often feel much easier as you will already have something in common to talk about, and your friend or family member can tag along to support you if you’re feeling nervous.
+This can often feel much easier, as you'll already have something in common to talk about.
+Plus, your friend or family member can tag along to support you if you’re feeling nervous.

 3. Be yourself